 Related article: 15 stunning bathrooms that don’t use white tiles

 So that’s when I went back to my moodboard (aka a dining room wall I converted into an oversized inspiration board) and spotted a bathroom with black and white diamond patterned tiles.
-My husband said they just got a new tile in (that’s at Tile Republic) he thought I’d love and that night brought home the petal tile that I of course fell in love with right away.
+At a local tile shop I found a black and white petal tile that I fell in love with right away.
 It’s a concrete (or encaustic) tile that feels much softer underfoot than porcelain or ceramic tiles.

-With the floor tile becoming the feature, we opted for a softer wall tile and selected a matte white handmade subway tile that has a lovely organic texture (these ones are made in Spain but there is a more affordable option now available from China).
+With the floor tile becoming the feature, we opted for a softer wall tile.
+This matte white handmade subway tile has a lovely organic texture that adds texture to the space.
+These ones are made in Spain but there is a more affordable option now available from China.

 Indoor plants fill this space and I move plants about in my home quite a bit (although I know they say you shouldn’t do this as it can give them ‘shock’ and kill them).
 At the moment there is a chain of hearts plant on the window sill, fiddle leaf fig by the bath, jade plant on the vanity and string of pearls in the shower.

 The hero piece has got to be that oversized mirror that I got from Curious Grace though!
 It’s 1m in diameter and I love how it draws your eye as soon as you enter the bathroom.